electus-1/medroute-backend/README.md

 dotnet run --project MedRouter.WebApi/MedRouter.WebApi.csproj
 ```

-This will start the application and you should be able to access it at `http://localhost:5000` by default.
+This will start the application and you should be able to access it at the displayed port.

 ## Project Structure